ikhaliq42/SudokuSolver/README.md

 # SudokuSolver
 An F# program for solving sudoku puzzles

-A simple F# program for solving Sudoku puzzles.
-Usage:
+A simple command line based F# program for solving Sudoku puzzles.

+Compiling:

+This is a Visual Studio 2015 project - to compile, open the solution file SudokuSolver.sln in Visual Studio, and select Build > Build Solution

+Command line usage:

     SudokuSolver <puzzle>